 Buying a diamond can be a stressful experience.
 Education is really the key and the more informed you are the less stressed you will feel.
 Here at Artisan

 Diamond Anatomy & Cut Quality

 I generally suggest shopping around a bit before stopping in to get a better idea of price/quality.
 When you do, please be aware that there are specifics related to

-GIA has good basic information that will help you learn about diamonds and diamond grading.
+The information below is from the Gemological Institute of America (GIA) which provides good basic information that will help you learn about diamonds and diamond grading.
 If you have specific questions please feel free to contact me.
 The best advice I can give is to do your research before ever setting foot in a store.
 The more you know the better you will be able to communicate what you want.

 The two diamonds shown below have exactly the same clarity grade.
 It’s pretty obvious that one is much clearer than the other, and yet they have the same pedigree.
-Purchasing with certificates alone isn’t enough to tell the whole story, which is why we get a selection of diamonds in to compare under our high powered microscope.
+Purchasing with certificates alone isn’t enough to tell the whole story, which is why we get a selection of diamonds to compare under our high powered microscope.
 We evaluate each diamond and help you determine the best one for you!

 A diamond with certification is just like a puppy in a litter.
 The pedigree may be great, but there is one puppy that is just the right one!